YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Running

 There are two example projects includes.
 One that has one directive and another that has more.
-You can run `npm run one-directive` or `npm run many-directives` to see the loader in action.
+You can run `npm run one-directive`, `npm run many-directives` or `npm run multiple-directives` to see the loader in action.
 Once successful, examining the `build/bundle.js` file will show the results.

 ### Testing